oauth-wg/oauth-selective-disclosure-jwt/main.md

    canonical form before hashing.
 Both the issuer and the verifier must use the same canonicalization algorithm to arrive at the same byte string for hashing.
-2. Source-string encoding: Instead of transferring data in JSON format that may introduce variations, the serialized data that is used as the hash input is transferred from the issuer to the verifier.
+2. Source string encoding: Instead of transferring data in JSON format that may introduce variations, the serialized data that is used as the hash input is transferred from the issuer to the verifier.
 This means that the verifier can easily check the hash over the byte string before deserializing the data.